How the medical device regulation system enhances patient safety

 Medical devices are a vital part of modern healthcare

 Medical devices are indispensable in all areas of the healthcare system; they play an important role, for example, in diagnosis, prevention, and treatment of diseases and injuries.
 The question of whether a product qualifies as a medical device is not always easy to answer.
 It ranges from sticking plaster, sophisticated pacemakers, or scalpels to software, for example a smartphone app.
 The latter can also qualify as a medical device (so-called Software as Medical Device, or SaMD) depending on its function and intended use.
 Health and fitness apps are often located in a grey area.

 Whether or not a device or a software qualifies as medical device often depends on details: individual functions or even the wording of the intended purpose can be decisive here.
 The consequences should not be underestimated: the development of a medical device in accordance with the requirements of the applicable regulation is laborious.
-With the entry into force of the Medical Device Regulation (MDR) 2017/745 (EU) in May 2021, the risk classification of certain product types, in particular SaMD, will also be tightened and a lot of SaMD will be up-classified.
+With the entry into force of the new Regulation (EU) 2017-745 on medical devices (EU MDR) in May 2021, the risk classification of certain product types, in particular SaMD, will also be tightened and a lot of SaMD will be up-classified.

 New technologies (such as nanotechnology or 3D printing) can present many opportunities, but also new risks and dangers.
 Manufacturers of medical devices operate within a strictly regulated framework.
 With the implementation of the Medical Devices Regulation in May 2021, attempts are being made, among other things, to do justice to the innovations and to update the rules to reflect substantial technological and scientific progress.
 Switzerland is adapting its medical devices legislation to the new EU legislation in order to secure market access for Swiss manufacturers.